nounsDAO/nouns-monorepo/README.md

 ### nouns-contracts

-The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering Nouns DAO.
+The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering NounsBR DAO.

 ### nouns-sdk

-The [nouns sdk](packages/nouns-sdk) exposes the Nouns contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.
+The [nouns sdk](packages/nouns-sdk) exposes the NounsBR contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

 ### nouns-subgraph